 Latest: Changes to pricing parameters

-If approval is granted by Ofgem changes to these parameters will be implemented on 1 April 2019.
+Changes to these parameters will be implemented on 1 April 2019.

 Changes to the Market Index Definition Statement (MIDS) were also presented to the BSC panel at their December meeting and will be progressed through BSC Modification P377.